rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SlaManagedVolumeClientConfigInput.md

   - Required.
 Supported in v5.3+
       v5.3-v6.0: The ID of the host that mounts the managed volume channels and where the backup scripts run. v7.0+: The ID of the host that mounts the Managed Volume channels and location where the backup scripts are run.
+- postBackupScriptOnBackupFailure: SlaManagedVolumeScriptConfigInput
+  - Supported in v5.3+
+      v5.3-v6.0: Specifies configuration information for the optional post-backup script that runs after data backup failed. v7.0+: Specifies configuration information for the optional post-backup script that runs if data backup fails.
+- postBackupScriptOnBackupSuccess: SlaManagedVolumeScriptConfigInput
+  - Supported in v5.3+
+      v5.3-v6.0: Specifies configuration information for the optional post-backup script that runs after data backup is complete. v7.0+: Specifies configuration information for the optional post-backup script that runs after data backup completes.
+- preBackupScript: SlaManagedVolumeScriptConfigInput
+  - Supported in v5.3+
+      Specifies configuration information for the optional pre-backup script that runs before data backup begins.
 - username: System.String
   - Required.
 Supported in v5.3+
       v5.3-v6.0: The name of the user that runs the scripts on the host.